GoInterject/GoInterject.github.io/wIndex/Report-Formula-Reviews.md

 ## Overview

 Reviewing the Interject report formulas for accuracy is a vital step in eliminating report errors.
 Sometimes when setting up a report formula, it can be difficult to enter everything correctly as there can be nested formulas each with their own set of parameters.
-Many times there are a number of parenthesis, commas, and quotation marks that must be entered correctly.
+Many times there are a number of parentheses, commas, and quotation marks that must be entered correctly.
 This page shows two tools that help with these formulas: Excel's Function Wizard and Interject's Cell Formula Review.

 ### Getting Started